 - The island has a total area of 163,6 km2 (63,2 ml2) and a population of around 6,600 people (2016 census).

 - The nearest inhabited land is Pitcairn Island, at approximately 2075 km (1290 ml to the west.
-The nearest town is Rikitea (on Mangareva Island, French Polynesia, population around 500) located approximately 2606 km (1620 ml) to the west.
+The nearest town is Rikitea (on Mangareva Island, Gambier Islands, French Polynesia, population around 500) located approx 2606 km (1620 ml) to the west.

 - Islanders are referred to as pascuense (in Spanish).
 However, it's common to refer to the members of indigenous community as "Rapa Nui".